lucyGoosy317/Drone-Race-Director/README.md

   save your file.
 - Note: If you have pilots enter the race but did not be selected into a heat, you will be taken to the raceOff view.
-These pilots will show up on the end results but will have a total score of zero -Once your race is completed, you can now close the application by clicking the x at the top right of the application and your all done.
+These pilots will show up on the end results but will have a total score of zero
+- Once your race is completed, you can now close the application by clicking the x at the top right of the application and your all done.